ivanchaveezz/Proyect1/README.md

 The original dataset was obteined from kagel and tracked the top 50 per country per day for the month of october.

+You can review the dataset use to this project here https://www.kaggle.com/datasets/asaniczka/top-spotify-songs-in-73-countries-daily-updated

 ¿Why the spotify dataset?

 - Provided several metrics to analyze